KislakCenter/digital-beehive/_alpha3/alpha_0537.md

 thumbnail: https://stacks.stanford.edu/image/iiif/fm855tg5659/1607_0494/364,4583,600,180/250,/0/default.jpg
 label: Liberty of Conscience
 location: "<a href='/digital-beehive/toc/toc2_017/'>Full Page</a>"
-issue: The entry continues onto the next page.
+issue: This entry continues this topic on the following page of the Alvearium as Liberty of Consicence, continued.
 also_in_entry:
 order: '090'
 layout: alpha_item